 Taking Advantage of the Internet.
-In 2000, Ryanair converted its host reservation system to a new system, which it operates under a hosting agreement with Navitaire that will terminate in 2013.
+In 2000, Ryanair converted its host reservation system to a new system, which it operates under a hosting agreement with Navitaire that was extended in 2011 and will terminate in 2020.
 As part of the implementation of the new reservation system, Navitaire developed an Internet booking facility.
 The Ryanair system allows Internet users to access its host reservation system and to make and pay for confirmed reservations in real time through the Ryanair.com website.
-Since the launch of the Internet reservation system, Ryanair has heavily promoted its website through newspaper, radio and television advertising.
-As a result, Internet bookings grew rapidly, and have accounted for approximately 99% of all reservations over the past several years.
-On February 22, 2008, Ryanair upgraded the reservation system to a more scalable version, which offers more flexibility for future system enhancements and to accommodate the planned growth of Ryanair.
+After the launch of the Internet reservation system, Ryanair heavily promoted its website through newspaper, radio and television advertising.
+As a result, Internet bookings grew rapidly, and have accounted for over 99% of all reservations over the past several years.
+In May 2012, Ryanair further upgraded the reservation system, which offers more flexibility for future system enhancements and to accommodate the future growth of Ryanair.